How-to's and Support

 Reducing code churn might not feel like an obvious outcome of adopting EaC, but it makes sense when you think it through.
 Specifically, EaC means that it’s much easier for you to recreate complicated systems in multiple environments.
 That means that your development, testing, and production environments can be effectively identical.
 The identical nature of those environments removes an entire class of defects where bugs either do or don’t exist based on some unique quirk of a particular environment.

 While EaC doesn’t mean that you’ll never ship a bug again, it does provide another benefit.
 Because everything about your system is stored in version control, it’s easy to understand the history of how and why a particular configuration changes.
 You look in the exact same place that you look to understand why your application code changes.
-When you’ve fully adopted the EaC mindset, the changes to underlying infrastructure will show up with the exact changes to the application code that utilize the new infrastructure.
+When you’ve fully adopted the EaC mindset, the changes to the underlying infrastructure will show up with the exact changes to the application code that utilizes the new infrastructure.

 This means that if you accidentally deploy some new feature that includes a breaking issue, you don’t have to identify whether the underlying cause relates to the infrastructure or the application change.
 You can roll back the entire change in one commit.